frankburgs/main/markdowns/infoTech.md

 - Leased telecommunications circuits often.
 - Used by businesses, schools, and governments.
 - The internet is a WAN.
+- LoRaWaN is a standard network that balances low power with low-range communication requirements.
+## Cellular (4G/5G)
+- Provides consistent speeds, reliability, and efficiency.
 ## Wireless LAN (WLAN)
 - Links 2 or more devices via wireless communication.
 - Can provide connection to the wider internet through a gateway device.